OpenNaja/ACSE/docs/README.md

 - Download the ACSE Zip package (download link on the left) and extract the files.
 Browse to the corresponding game title folder in the release directory (e.g: "Release/Jurassic World Evolution2/" or "Release/Planet Zoo/").
 Currently only Jurassic World 1 and 2, and Planet Zoo are supported.
-- Copy the ACSE folder to your clipboard and paste it or drag and drop it into the game 'OVLData' folder (e.g. "/Jurassic World Evolution 2/Win64/OvlData/" or "/Planet Zoo/Win64/OvlData/").
+- Copy the 'ACSE' folder to your clipboard and paste it (or drag and drop it) into the game 'OVLData' folder (e.g. "/Jurassic World Evolution 2/Win64/OvlData/" or "/Planet Zoo/Win64/OvlData/").
+- You don't need to copy any other file/folder.
+Only the corresponding release 'ACSE' folder is required by other mods.
-- If you completed these steps correctly, you will have an ACSE folder in the same directory as the game GameMain folder.
+- If you completed these steps correctly, you will have an 'ACSE' folder in the same directory as the game GameMain folder.

 Note: If you have a previous version of ACSE installed, the new one must overwrite the old one.
 There cannot be two version of ACSE installed at the same time.